hjunlee91/hjunlee91.github.io/_posts/2019-12-09-Operating_system_process_thread.md

 **Process** is <br>
 1. Program that running on the OS continuously<br>
-2. Task unit allocated system resources from OS<br>
+2. Task unit allocated *system resources* from OS<br>

+Computer have to use finite hardware resources efficiently.<br>
+Operating system distribute finite resources to process according to PCB(Process Control Block)<br>

 Example of **System resources** are <br>
 1. CPU time.<br>